 - £100 per week

 Other Considerations About The Cost Of a Nanny

 Now armed with approximate costs for nannies in the UK, there are still some other key points to consider before you make your final decision.

 Employer Tax, National Insurance and Pension Contributions

-When a nanny earns over £112 per week, you must register as their employer if not using an agency or nanny specialist.
+When a nanny earns over £123 per week (as at tax year 2022 / 2023), you must register as their employer if not using an agency or nanny specialist.
 There are legal ramifications for not doing so and you must also pay your nanny’s tax, NI and pension on their behalf from their gross salary.
 In addition, as their employer, you must also pay NI and pension contributions on top so it’s worth being aware that their gross salary is not the final cost to you.

 The experience of a nanny does contribute to their salary.
 Nannies with more than three years’ experience will generally cost more than nannies who have just started their career.
 You’ll need to think carefully about what experience and skills you want your nanny to have and how this will affect what you are likely to pay them.

 If your nanny is unwell for any period, as their employer you will be responsible for managing sick pay and finding a temporary replacement until they can return to work.
 If your nanny qualifies and is sick for longer than four days, then they will be entitled to Statutory Sick Pay.